epoch-research/epoch-website/_blog/2022-04-25-announcing-epoch.md

 title: "Announcing Epoch: A research initiative monitoring the road to transformative AI"
 subtitle: Subtitle
 image: assets/images/epoch-logo.svg
-description: We're a new research initiative working on monitoring AI developments and forecasting the developments of AI.
+description: We’re a new research initiative working on monitoring AI developments and forecasting the developments of AI.
 Come join us!
 tags: announcements

 banner: